alterNERDtive/VoiceAttack-profiles/docs/upgrading.md

 The “replace” part handles the fact that announcements now put the system in quotes.
 They have to be escaped as double quotes (`""`) to create a correct command line invocation.

+#### Nearest CMDR Announcements

+If you have RatAttack set up to announce your nearest commander to a case, you’ll have to change the setting to the new format, separated by `;` instead of whitespace.

+Say “customize setting set fuel rat commanders” to update it.